As a learning and knowledge management consultant, I particularly enjoy working with NGO clients who do important work in challenging environments.

 Challenge #1 – Local Training Workshops are a “Black Box”

 When I first started working with NGOs, after years in corporate training, I was shocked to find that organizations with 2,000 or even 8,000 staff might have a two-or-three person training department.
-This ratio is even more shocking when you consider that – when you add in partner organizations, donors and clients/beneficiaries – the total audience for NGO training programs can be tens of thousands of people.
+This ratio is even more shocking given how – when you add in partner organizations, donors and clients/beneficiaries – the total audience for NGO training programs can be tens of thousands of people.

 When confronted with this lack of accountability, NGO learning managers will often point out that there is only so much they can do to monitor training delivery with limited resources and staff.
 They might also cite the need for local staff and partner organizations to “take ownership” of learning though, absent some kind of global structure and support, this rarely happens.
 Fortunately, while a proper global training strategy takes a great deal of time and strong organizational commitment to establish, there are some simple measures NGOs can take to gain visibility into the “black box”, such as: